opendocsg/slw-judgments-backfill/2017_SGHC_200/report.md

 **Background**

-4       The factual matrix of the main suit (“the Suit”) is set out in my judgment in respect of an earlier Registrar’s Appeal: see _Low Heng Leon Andy v Low Kian Beng Lawrence (administrator of the estate of Tan Ah Kng, deceased)_ [2013] 3 SLR 710 at [2]–[6].
+4       The factual matrix of the main suit (“the Suit”) is set out in my judgment in respect of an earlier Registrar’s Appeal: see _Low Heng Leon Andy v Low Kian Beng Lawrence (administrator of the estate of Tan Ah Kng, deceased)_ <span class="citation">[2013] 3 SLR 710</span> at [2]–[6].
 The key facts for these grounds of decision are as follows.

 **_The key facts_**